Your basket is currently empty!

 Hydrangea Plant Care – All You Need to Know

-Hurray, it’s March, so we can officially wave goodbye to winter and welcome spring, right?
-Here at TLB we’re expecting warmer, sunnier days any time now… With these uplifting thoughts filling our heads, we’re turning our attention to indoor potted plants that are happy outdoors in warmer weather.
+It’s March and hydrangea plant care is on our minds.
+Here at TLB we’re expecting warmer, sunnier days and turning our attention to indoor potted plants that are happy outdoors in warmer weather.
 So, this week we’re here to tell you all about the beautiful hydrangeas that will very soon be landing in our collection.
 Hydrangeas are a stunning flowering plant that will add a blooming lovely burst of colour to your outside space, perfect to admire while you’re doing some outdoor entertaining through the spring and summer.

 With the right care, these floral beauties will produce large, colourful clusters of blooms that are perfect for adding a pop of colour to your garden.
 We’ve pulled together this guide to make sure you’ll know exactly how to care for your hydrangeas and keep them coming back year after year.